FRIDAY29/Signature-Verification/README.md

 # Signature-Verification
-Here we have uploaded cleaned dataset to downlaod for refrence.
+Here you can find code for data cleaning